»

 Atypical autism

 Atypical autism is a type of pervasive developmental disorder that differs from childhood autism either in age of onset or in failing to fulfill all diagnostic criteria.
-Atypical autism manifests after the age 3 years or there are impairments in communication and stereotyped behaviour, but emotional response to caregivers is not affected.
+Atypical autism manifests after the age 3 years or there are impairments in communication and stereotyped behavior, but emotional response to caregivers is not affected.

 Differential diagnosis of autism